PythonTrier/pythontrier.github.io/_posts/2018/2018-11-15-PythonChallenge-Part3.md

 <!--break-->

 Sure enough, we were prompted to download a zip file.
-When you extract the file you see 910 text files each with a number.txt.
+When you extract the file, you see 910 text files each with a number.txt.
 There was a readme.txt at the bottom that gave the following hint.
 Hint one was "Start from 90052" and hint two was "answer is inside the zip."
-This lookd a lot like challenge four so we adapted our code to process the text files in a similar way.
+This looked a lot like challenge four so we adapted our code to process the text files in a similar way.

 When we attempted these challenges, we first tried to solve the problem, but afterwards, we tried to accomplish as much